Miles today: 19.5

 No shade available in this spot!

 I threw in the towel on hiking around 6PM and cooked dinner.
-Tonight was a brand and rice concoction.
+Tonight was a brand new rice concoction.
 As an added bonus I added a sausage that I cooked yesterday and froze overnight.
 I boiled the sausage for a few minutes then added the beans and rice.

 Another hiker joined me around 7:30.
 His dinner consisted of snack foods.
 I imagine that his caloric intake was greater than mine!
 All calories are not created equal but some calories sure look more appealing!